 A healthy skin barrier is needed for great skin

-The stratum corneum layer of your skin represents a brick and mortar type construction in which cells are layered with a thin coating of intracellular fat cementing it together.
+The skin barrier or stratum corneum layer of your skin represents a brick and mortar type construction in which cells are layered with a thin coating of intracellular fat cementing it together.
 As a result, the skin barrier is actually lipophilic or “fat-loving” as a natural way of resisting the absorption of bacteria and other aqueous environmental materials that fall on the skin.

 As new cells migrate from the various layers of the epidermis, the cells within the stratum corneum undergo continual replacement.
 It is important to note that optimal migration of the cells is what results in a healthier skin barrier.